National Junior College: Campus

 Work started on National Junior College's campus in September 1967.
-Located at the junction of Linden Road and Dunearn Road, the campus was completed in less than 15 months, at a cost of SGD $1.6 million.
+Located at the junction of Linden Road and Dunearn Road, the campus was completed at a cost of SGD $1.6 million.
 The original campus featured an audio-visual lab, 10 science laboratories, a library, two lecture theatres, 30 classrooms, nine tutorial rooms, an assembly hall, a canteen, an administrative block with other activity rooms.
 National Junior College used this campus until 1997, when it shifted to its present location at Hillcrest Road.

 The current campus of National Junior College is located at 37 Hillcrest Road in Bukit Timah, houses both the Junior High and Senior High sections of the school, as well as a boarding school.
 This current campus features five lecture theatres (with two theatres having a seating capacity of 500), three tutorial room blocks and three information technology rooms.
 The campus also features three Sigma labs, which are equipped with sophisticated scientific instruments and equipment to promote science research in the college.
 The college has a dedicated art block as part of the Art Elective Programme (Singapore) (AEP).
 This Art Centre contains facilities such as a 3-dimensional work-pottery-sculpture studio, a drawing and painting studio, a pottery kiln room, and a photography darkroom to enable students in the AEP to experiment with different art media.

 In May 2019, the school collaborated with food technology start-up Life3 Biotech to launch an agriculture-technology facility.